-With Christmas around the corner, the wintry weather has finally arrived and the temperature has begun to fall.
+With Christmas around the corner, the wintery weather has finally arrived and the temperatures have begun to fall.
 Many parents often ask us what type of headwear should be worn to keep their baby’s head warm whilst out and about and the best ways to keep their baby comfortable.
 This blog post offers advice and information to help keep baby warm during winter without causing them to overheat.

 Wearing winter hats during plagiocephaly treatment.
 Plagiocephaly helmets are made from a resilient foam liner encased by a lightweight co-polymer shell which provides natural insulation during winter.

 When it’s very cold, it’s natural to worry that your baby’s head, and ears, may be at risk from feeling the effects of the colder climate and this could potentially cause them some discomfort.
 Although plagiocephaly helmets retain some well needed heat on colder days and can often replace a woolly hat, exposed areas such as the ears still need to be covered.